Traveling to a foreign country

 Meeting Rooms

-Buck Room---capacity 6 people
+The Buck Room: capacity is 6 people

 The size of the group determines which room will be booked.
 A larger room will not be booked if a smaller room is available which will comfortably accommodate the group.